SuperArbor/batchcap/README.md

 *-o / --overwrite*: Whether to overwrite the existing files.
 This option needs no parameters.
 To opt out overwriting, just ommit this argument.

-*-w / --width*: The width of each captured image.
+*-w / --width*: The width of each captured image (in pixels).
+Type integer.

 *-t / --tile*: Shape of the tile made up from the captured images.
+Type string with format 'cxr' where c stands for columns and r stands for rows.

-*-s / --seek*: Time of the first capture.
+*-s / --seek*: Time of the first capture (in seconds).
+Type float.

 ### Run the tool